 - The layout of the internal pages: small square pages and large print, designed to read on a computer screen.

-- The writing, which is engaging, easy, and fun to read, and packed with power words.
+- The writing, which is engaging, easy, fun to read, and packed with power words.

 - The content, which is in-depth and very thorough, complete with sidebars for extra content, heuristics that readers can apply, and a checklist at the end.

 - Tweetable content, so you can click on a line that you like and tweet it out.

 This manifesto took me months to put together, and it was totally worth it, because no matter how innovative or interesting your marketing is, without something awesome to offer people, it all goes to waste.